FT Profile of Fidelity Investments: Culture, History, and Future Prospects as Primary Brokerage

 Stock dividends are a portion of profits that businesses have decided to distribute directly to shareholders, as opposed to reinvesting into their business, paying back debt, or buying back shares.
 They have explicitly decided that they don’t need this money to improve their business, and that it would be better to distribute it to shareholders.
 The dividends may suffer some short-term drops, but over the long run they have grown faster than inflation.

-Here is the historical growth of the S&P 500 total dividend, which tracks roughly the largest 500 stocks in the US, updated as of 2025 Q2 (via Yardeni Research):
+Here is the historical growth of the S&P 500 total dividend, which tracks roughly the largest 500 stocks in the US, updated as of 2025 Q3 (via Yardeni Research):

 Tracking the income from my portfolio.
-Three of the primary income “trees” that distribute income in my portfolio are Vanguard Total US Stock ETF (VTI), Vanguard Total International Stock ETF (VXUS), and Vanguard Real Estate Index ETF (VNQ).
+Three of the primary income “trees” that produce income “fruit” in my portfolio are Vanguard Total US Stock ETF (VTI), Vanguard Total International Stock ETF (VXUS), and Vanguard Real Estate Index ETF (VNQ).

 In the US, the dividend culture is somewhat conservative in that shareholders expect dividends to be stable and only go up.
 Thus the starting yield is lower, but grows more steadily with smaller cuts during hard times.
 Companies do buybacks as well, often because they are easier to discontinue.
-Here is the updated 2010-2025 chart of the trailing 12-month (ttm) dividend per share paid by the Vanguard Total US Stock ETF (VTI) via WallStNumbers.com.
+Here is an updated chart of the trailing 12-month (ttm) dividend per share over the last 15 years paid by the Vanguard Total US Stock ETF (VTI) via WallStNumbers.com.

 European corporate culture tends to encourage paying out a higher (sometimes even fixed) percentage of earnings as dividends, but that also means the dividends move up and down with earnings.
 The starting yield is currently higher but may not grow as reliably.
-Here is the updated 2010-2025 chart of the trailing 12-month (ttm) dividend per share paid by the Vanguard Total International Stock ETF (VXUS).
+Here is an updated chart of the trailing 12-month (ttm) dividend per share over the last 15 years paid by the Vanguard Total International Stock ETF (VXUS).

 In the case of Real Estate Investment Trusts (REITs), they are legally required to distribute at least 90 percent of their taxable income to shareholders as dividends.
 Historically, about half of the total return from REITs is from this dividend income.
-Here is the updated 2005-2025 chart of the trailing 12-month (ttm) dividend per share paid by the Vanguard Real Estate Index ETF (VNQ).
-I extended this one out because the history was available to go beyond the 2008 Financial Crisis.
+Here is an updated chart of the trailing 12-month (ttm) dividend per share over the last 15 years paid by the Vanguard Real Estate Index ETF (VNQ).

 The dividend yield (dividends divided by price) also serve as a rough valuation metric.
 When stock prices drop, this percentage metric usually goes up – which makes me feel better in a bear market.
 When stock prices go up, this percentage metric usually goes down, which keeps me from getting too euphoric during a bull market.